Reliability through Relationships

 Transmission Expansion Planning: SPP's planning processes seek to identify system limitations, develop transmission upgrade plans, and track project progress to ensure timely completion of system reinforcements.

-Market Operations: SPP's Integrated Marketplace is the mechanism through which we facilitate the sale and purchase of electricity to ensure cost-effective electric reliability throughout our 14-state region.
-Since the marketplace launched in 2014, it has reduced the cost of electricity in our region by more than $2.7 billion, providing market participants hundreds of millions of dollars in net savings annually.
+Market Operations: SPP's Integrated Marketplace is the mechanism through which we facilitate the sale and purchase of electricity to ensure cost-effective electric reliability throughout a 14-state region in the Eastern Interconnection.
+Since the marketplace launched in 2014, it has reduced the cost of electricity in our region by more than $3 billion, providing market participants hundreds of millions of dollars in net savings annually.
+The Western Energy Imbalance Service (WEIS) Market will launch in 2021 and provide customers in the Western Interconnection the benefits of a real-time balancing market.

 Training: SPP offers continuing education for operations personnel at SPP and throughout the region.
-In 2018, SPP provided 30,240 training hours to 157 organizations, representing reliability, train-the-trainer, Integrated Marketplace and transmission settlement courses.
-Additionally, SPP awarded 26,255 NERC Continuing Education Hours to 37 member organizations and staff.
+In 2019, SPP provided 38,578 training hours to 207 organizations, including courses on reliability and operations, train-the-trainer, Integrated Marketplace, and transmission settlements.
+Additionally, SPP awarded 27,100 NERC Continuing Education hours to 40 member organizations and staff.

 Contract Services: SPP provides reliability, tariff administration and scheduling for non-members on a contract basis.